ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | [HHVanilla Ice](https://osu.ppy.sh/users/12803930) |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | [JyaKeii](https://osu.ppy.sh/users/12086753) |

-[HHVanilla Ice](https://osu.ppy.sh/users/12803930) has successfully secured 2nd place after defeating [JyaKeii](https://osu.ppy.sh/users/12086753) in the losers bracket, and was even able to get to a bracket reset against [CrabCow](https://osu.ppy.sh/users/9755504) with the score of 7-5.
-Unfortunately, after an arduous two and a half hours HHVanilla Ice just fell short of securing their second title during the tiebreaker, which led CrabCow to winning their first OTMT title with a 30k point difference!
+After crawling back out of the Losers Bracket by dealing a swift 7-1 blow to [JyaKeii](https://osu.ppy.sh/users/12086753), [HHVanilla Ice](https://osu.ppy.sh/users/12803930) was well on their way to defend their OTMT2021 Champion title by forcing a 7-5 bracket reset against [CrabCow](https://osu.ppy.sh/users/9755504) and even pushing for an initial 4-1 lead in the second set.
+However, CrabCow quickly found their footing and blasted through the remaining maps to challenge HHVanilla Ice in an epic tiebreaker showdown, closing off the tournament with a 30k point difference in favour of CrabCow and securing their first OTMT Champion title.

-If you are interested in the watching the match yourself you can find the [Twitch VOD here](https://www.twitch.tv/videos/1664000839), or if you want to listen to the insane commissioned tiebreaker song (and custom map), feel free to check out the [YouTube video here](https://www.youtube.com/watch?v=9Zun5qSahsI).
+If you are interested in the watching the match yourself you can find the [Twitch VOD here](https://www.twitch.tv/videos/1664000839), or if you want to listen to the insane commissioned tiebreaker song (and custom map), feel free to check out the YouTube video below!

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=9Zun5qSahsI" frameborder="0" allowfullscreen></iframe>

 ### OliBomby's Slider Picturator